Get the information and resources you need for making decisions to support your academic success this semester.

 NSG 416: Wellness &Illness Concepts with Individuals, Families and Communities III-Practicum | 5 |

-NSG 417: Care Transitions and Care Coordination within Systems and Across Populations | 3 |
+NSG 417: Leading Professional Nursing Practice to Achieve Quality Outcomes within Systems and Across Populations | 3 |

-NSG 418: Leading Professional Nursing Practice to Achieve Quality Outcomes within Systems and Across Populations | 3 |
+NSG 418: Care Transitions and Care Coordination within Systems and Across Populations | 3 |

 Total Credits | 15 |

-Daniel Acker Scholar Nursing students are guaranteed admission to the upper division Traditional BS in Nursing program provided they are enrolled and satisfy the requirements of the Acker scholars program.
+Daniel Acker Scholar Nursing students are guaranteed admission to the upper division Traditional BS in Nursing program, provided they are enrolled and satisfy the requirements of the Acker Scholars Program.
 To maintain their seat in the program students must be in good standing with the Cora P. Maloney Center, satisfy the School of Nursing minimum admission requirements including prerequisite courses, overall and prerequisite GPA requirements, and submit the Nursing supplemental application all by January 15, typically in their sophomore year.

 Please contact: